Corporate Philanthropy: The Ultimate Guide to Giving

 Corporate Matching Gift Programs

-There are a lot of companies that offer corporate matching gift programs.
+More companies than you realize offer corporate matching gift programs.

 Corporate Volunteer Grant Programs

-Many companies will offer excellent volunteer grant programs to their employees.
+Many companies offer excellent volunteer grant programs to their employees.

 The Google Ad Grant program represents an excellent opportunity for nonprofits to tap into corporate philanthropy and increase their digital presence.